HigherOrderCO/Kind/blog/2-first-class-modules-with-self-types.md

   new : (T : Set) -> (value : T) -> Dynamic
 ```

-This type kind of carries the type of a value together with the value itself.
+This datatype just carries the type of a value together with the value itself.
 This, in turn, allows us to create collections of types that vary.
 For example,
 we may store ints and strings in the same `List Dynamic`: